 Asking the right questions is the critical first step in creating a good career strategy.
 Once you have identified the “what” - a problem you want to solve, and can get paid for doing so - the next step is figuring out the “how”: the actions you need to take to get the point where you are able to start working on this problem.
 We’ll consider this in our next instalment, “Building a Navigation System” which focuses on identifying your passions and strengths as well as the skills you’ll need to acquire to start solving problems that matter.

 Keen to hear more?
-Join us at our talk, Up or Out: Planning your next big career move.
+Join us at our talk, Africa + Tech: Megatrends that will shape your career.
 Entrance is free but spaces are limited so be sure to RSVP below!Get in touch